Posterior Concentration for Gaussian Process Priors under Rescaled and Hierarchical Mat\'ern and Confluent

-In this section, we state the general theory on posterior convergence rates for Gaussian process priors developed by \cite{van2008rates}, who show that for a mean zero Gaussian process prior $W$, if a functional parameter of interest $w_0$ is in the closure of the the reproducing kernel Hilbert space (RKHS) of this process, the rate of convergence at $w_0$ is determined by its concentration function, defined as:
+In this section, we state the necessary background on posterior contraction rates for Gaussian process priors developed by \cite{van2008rates}, who show that for a mean zero Gaussian process prior $W$, if a functional parameter of interest $w_0$ is in the closure of the reproducing kernel Hilbert space (RKHS) of this process, the rate of convergence at $w_0$ is determined by its concentration function, defined as:

 where ${\mathbb{H}}$ is the RKHS of the process $W$, $\|.\|_{\mathbb{H}}$ is the RKHS-norm and $\|\cdot\|$ is the norm of the Banach space in which $W$ takes its values.
-The posterior contraction rate can be obtained by solving:
+By Theorem 2.1 of \cite{van2008rates}, we get the conditions needed to apply the general results on posterior contraction rates as stated in Theorem 2.1 of \cite{ghosal2000convergence} by solving:

+One may note that Theorem 2.1 of \cite{van2008rates} uses the Banach space norm, whereas the general conditions for posterior contractions of \citet{ghosal2000convergence} may use other appropriate statistical distances.
+Nevertheless, the rate of contraction $\epsilon_n$ is obtained when these metrics are comparable to the Banach norm \citep[p.~1439,][]{van2008rates}.

-under a suitable norm.
-In the current paper, we consider the nonparametric regression model with fixed design, taking values in the $C(T)$, $T\subset \mathbb{R}^d$ and $C(T)$ is a Banach space equipped with the supremum norm $\|\cdot\|_{\infty}$\citep{van2008rates}.
-Mat\'ern process $W$ takes its values in $C^{v\prime}(T)$ for any $v^\prime < v$ by the statement on p.~2104 in \cite{van2011information}.
+In the current paper, we consider the nonparametric regression model with fixed design, taking values in $C(T)$, $T\subset \mathbb{R}^d$ and $C(T)$ is a Banach space equipped with the supremum norm $\|\cdot\|_{\infty}$.
+In Section \ref{section2.4} we demonstrate how the concentration function determines the posterior contraction rate in this model.
+A Mat\'ern process takes its values in $C^{v\prime}(T)$ for any $v^\prime < v$ \citep[p.~2104,][]{van2011information}.